intel/vpl-gpu-rt/doc/HyperEncode_FeatureDeveloperGuide.md

   - if application don't set the number of B-frames Deep Link Hyper Encode will try to set the default value from the primary adapter for both adapters to check if it's supported.
 If primary adapter supports lower value of B-frames, then encoders will be initialized on both adapters with this value.
 If primary adapter supports greater value of B-frames, then encoders will be initialized only on primray adapter.
 - For achieving good performance, we recommend using async value not less than GOP size, but this might be not possible to achieve due to memory volume limitation, then we recommend tuning down and share sample based measurement for reference.
 - Possible low performance gain in the case of fast encoder (target usage 7) on transcoding scenarios due to insufficient encoder loading.
+- For achieving the best performance in Hyper Encode mode we recommend to use system memory surfaces (especially in case of P010 and RGB32 formats).
+Starting from driver version 31.0.101.4314, a number of maximum VDBOX being utilized was increased from 2 to 3 when available (one on primary GPU and two on secondary).
+Performance depends on format of surfaces and type of memory used:
+  - Video memory (DX11).
+Significant performance improvement when using NV12 surface format but slight performance degradation for P010 and RGB32 formats.
+  - System memory.
+Performance boost for all supported formats.